SEND

 Support

-We have an experienced team of staff who are passionate about being inclusive, they will be involved in supporting your child at Bedford Hall.
-These include:
+We have an experienced team of staff who are passionate about being inclusive.
+They will be involved in supporting your child at Bedford Hall.

-· Your child's class teacher, who will make sure that the tasks set for are appropriate and accessible for your child.
-The class teacher will inform the parent/carer of any additional provision and targets that may need to be set.
+Your child’s Class Teacher will make sure that the tasks set for your child are appropriate and accessible.
+The class teacher will inform the parent/carer of any additional provision and targets.

-· Teaching Assistants or Higher Level Teaching Assistants (HLTA) who support children in class and carry out some of the interventions.
+Teaching Assistants and Higher-Level Teaching Assistants support children in class and carry out interventions.

-· The Inclusion Manager will ensure the school is effective in its arrangements and provision for children with SEND, attending regular local authority meetings/ training and keeping up to date with any national changes, Ofsted guidance and disseminating to all staff in school.
+The Special Educational Needs Coordinator (SENDCo – Miss Whalley) co-ordinates the provision of SEN throughout the school.
+They will ensure the school is effective in its arrangements and provision for children with SEN, attending Local Authority meetings and keeping up to date with any national changes, Ofsted guidance.

-· Mrs Pierce, our Governor for SEND, works with the Inclusion Manager in leading SEND throughout the school.
-The Governors receive a termly report from the Inclusion Manager to keep them updated with provision in school.
+The SEND School Governor (Mrs Pierce) works with the SENDCo in leading SEN throughout the school.
+The Governors receive a termly report from the SENDCo to keep them updated with provision in school and any updates.

-· Staff from other agencies can work in school to support children with a particular focus.
-For example, Occupational Therapist, Speech and Language Therapist, Targeted Support Service (TESS), Outreach and Educational Psychologist.
+Wider Outside Agencies may work with school to support children with a particular focus, for example, Occupational Therapists, Speech and Language Therapists, Targeted Support Service (TESS), Outreach and Educational Psychologists.

 All support, whether from a specialist agency or within school, is reviewed on a regular basis with the Inclusion Manager, the class teacher, and/or any other adults involved.
-Parents will receive reports carried out by specialist services and given updates at parent's evening and/or 'Assess, Plan, Do, Review' meeting with the class teacher, depending on what has been agreed.
+Parents/Carers will receive reports carried out by specialist services and be given updates at parent's evening and/or 'Assess, Plan, Do, Review' meetings with the class teacher, depending on what has been agreed.

-The link below provides more information about Wigan Council's Educational Health Care Plan:
+The links below provides more information about Wigan Council's Educational Health Care Plan:

 https://www.wigan.gov.uk/Business/Professionals/SEND/Education-health-and-care-plans.aspx